 R2 = Remove this layer

 In this example, Square will jump by default.
 Pressing L2 will add the “Alternate” layer.
 At that point, Square will Duck instead, but since it doesn’t assign anything to Triangle, Triangle will continue to Consider.
-Pressing R2 will remove the Layer, meaning Square will once again jump.
+Pressing R2 will remove the Layer, meaning Square will once again jump from then on.

 You can remove one layer while adding another in a single command using Replace this layer with <LayerName> or Replace <LayerName> with <LayerName>.
 You can also both add or remove a layer in a single command, depending on if it is already active or not, with the single command =Toggle <LayerName> layer.

-There can only be one of each named layer active at once, so trying to add a layer with the same name again will simply update its position as if it was newly added, but not actually remove or re-add it or add another copy of it!
+NOTE: There can only be one of each named layer active at once, so trying to add a layer with the same name again will at most update its position as if it was newly added, but not actually remove or re-add it or add another copy of it!

 By default, assigning any action to a button on a layer blocks all commands assigned to that button from lower layers.